A buildout recipe to install and configure OpenERP

-Specifies a time in seconds to wait within the startup script before actually launching OpenERP.
-The Gunicorn startup script (see below) is not affected by this setting
+Specifies a delay in seconds to wait before actually launching OpenERP.
+This option was a preliminary hack to support both gunicorn instance and a legacy instance.
+The Gunicorn startup script (see below) itself is not affected by this setting

 startup_delay = 3

-Allows to load development and useful testing tools, such as anybox.testing.datetime.
-False by default:
+Allows to load development and install useful devlopment and testing tools, notably the following scripts:

 with_devtools = true

-URL to download official and nightly versions from (assuming the archive filenames are constistent with those in OpenERP download server).
+URL from which to download official and nightly versions (assuming the archive filenames are constistent with those in OpenERP download server).
 This is a basic mirroring capability:

 base_url = http://download.example.com/openerp/